 |From "keep an open mind" to "you can't know everything" to "don't follow the crowd, lead the crowd," journalist Leonard Boasberg offers a lot of wisdom about learning in a three-minute essay he presented on Morning Edition, March 25, 2002 .|

-world's only superpower, but are not generally taught
+only superpower, but are not generally taught to think

-in such terms.
-I created the Pax Mundo site to help
+of themselves in such terms.
+I created the Pax Mundo

-how we are perceived by those in the rest of the
+perceived by those in the rest of the world.

 |Eighty-eight tips on how you can take advantage of all that college has to offer.|

 ||Note to educators: Thanks to all of you who have commented on this site.
 I am glad you have found it useful for your students.
 Please feel free to refer your students to it in whatever way you deem appropriate.
 The Not-the-13th-Grade icon is easy to add to your own web page, should you so choose.||

 Visitors since January 24, 2007: